-Scientists don't have solid figures on the number of polar bears worldwide because they lack data on some populations (see chart below).
+Scientists don't have solid figures on the number of polar bears worldwide because they lack data on some populations (see map above).
 This is because many polar bears live in remote areas that are difficult to survey.

 However, biologists estimate there are roughly 20,000 to 25,000 polar bears.
 About 60% of those live in Canada.
 Polar bears are also found in the U.S. (Alaska), Russia, Greenland, and Norway (Svalbard).